ellisalicante/ELLIS-Alicante-website/_posts/2020-09-30-cruefbbvafunding.en.md

 excerpt_separator: <!--more-->
 ---

-Dr. Nuria Oliver, Chief Scientific Advisor at the newly created ELLIS Unit of Alicante, has received competitive funding for her work leading the Data Science against COVID-19 team as Commissioner for the President of the Valencian Government in Spain on AI and Data Science against COVID-19.<!--more-->
+The Data Science against COVID19 Team, led by Dr. Nuria Oliver, Chief Scientific Advisor at the newly created ELLIS Unit of Alicante, has received competitive funding for her work leading the Data Science against COVID-19 team as Commissioner for the President of the Valencian Government in Spain on AI and Data Science against COVID-19.<!--more-->

 The team  is formed by a multidisciplinary group of volunteers who collaborate in the analysis of  data to assist in the fight against COVID-19.
 It has been selected to obtain funding of €300,000 in two recent competitive research initiatives.